 What colors and feelings in a photo do I actually like?
 What style couch suits my personality?
 What do I want to exude when someone sits down for a glass of wine in my space?

-It was completely overwhelming.
+It was completely overwhelming (and she had help designing with Annie Mueller of Currant Design).
 I also realized that not only is our space not ours anymore, neither is my life.
-Everything is now "me," "mine," and "I." That is quite the shift!
-The apartment makeover is just the catalyst, but it's an easy place to start because it's physical.
-It's a task, a task that led me on the journey to find myself again.
+Everything is now “me,” “mine,” and “I.” That is quite the shift!
+The apartment makeover is just the catalyst, but it’s an easy place to start because it’s physical.
+It’s a task, a task that led me on the journey to find myself again.
 The craziest part about the whole thing?
-A fresh paint job—literally clearing the walls to act as a "blank slate," a main room makeover, and a storage build-out project, really did do the trick.
-I feel like I've broken out of my cocoon and have discovered myself again.
+A fresh paint job—literally clearing the walls to act as a “blank slate,” a main room makeover, and a storage build-out project, really did do the trick.
+I feel like I’ve broken out of my cocoon and have discovered myself again.
 Can I get a hell yes?!

 Apartment Therapy Survey:

 My Style: Bohemian takes mid-century with a femme-haven twist.

 Inspiration: A balance of airiness with grounding elements (literally my Ayurvedic dosha—vata—runs off-the-charts high and I’m consistently working to balance it through food and lifestyle) in a fresh and comfortable environment that serves as a productive workspace, entertaining space, cooking space, and meditation area.

 Favorite Element: My favorite element by a long shot are the tall ceilings and windows.
 I thrive off sunshine, and getting my daily dose of vitamin D, even if it’s by way of indoor sunbathing, is key.
 The way the light bounces off the walls allows my creativity to flourish.